Togo (film): Plot

 Seppala eventually meets up with a fellow musher, Henry Ivanov, who was bringing the serum to Nome as part of the relay, and is therefore able to leave back for Nome the next day.
 Seppala and his team head back across the Norton Sound again – a high-risk attempt to save time and strain on the dogs by taking a dangerous shortcut across the breaking ice.
 The team become stranded on a broken piece of ice near the shore, and he is forced to throw Togo to shore, where the dog pulls the entire ice floe to safety.
 The effort, and the ensuing run through the driving storm, exhausts Togo.
 Reaching Atiqtalik's outpost again, she tells him Togo is dying.
+All hope seems lost for the people of Nome, who turn on the lights and make vigils for the team in hopes of guiding them home.

 Nevertheless, Seppala gets his team back to Joe Dexter's outpost as he, Togo and team recuperate.
 The serum is passed off to fellow musher Gunnar Kaasen who arrives back in Nome.
 A reporter, confusing him for being the sole musher, announces his dog Balto as the hero who saved Nome, disappointing Constance.
 Seppala returns to Nome later, where the entire town come to his house to celebrate Togo's success.
 Seppala later becomes upset when a cured girl named Sally asks if Togo is dying.
 Seppala intends to continue training his dogs without Togo (who gained a paw injury during the run), but despite age and injury, Togo refuses to stay housebound and chases down Seppala who welcomes him with open arms.

 Over the next two years, Togo sires puppies of his own that prove to be famous in their own right, and contribute to the "Seppala Siberian" bloodline.
-Togo eventually passes away in 1929 with Seppala continuing to train dogs.
+Togo eventually dies in 1929 with Seppala continuing to train dogs.
 A title card at the end reveals that while Balto had received a statue in his honor in New York, Togo is remembered in Alaska for making the longest run and for being the true hero of Nome, and his offspring became prized by mushers worldwide for their sledding capabilities.